-- Snacks and Binos like these Bushnell Powerview 8×21 Compact Folding Roof Prism Binocular (Black) are fun and helpful
+Snacks and Binos, like the Bushnell Powerview 8×21 Compact Folding Roof Prism Binocular (Black)

-- Take a camera GE Power Pro X500-BK 16 MP with 15 x Optical Zoom Digital Camera to capture your kids’ triumphant moment
+Take a camera, like the GE Power Pro X500-BK 16 MP with 15 x Optical Zoom Digital Camera, to capture your kids’ triumphant moment

 As far as ease of learning, cost of entry, and the return on investment, geocaching is a pretty good return.
 You get to teach yourself and in my case, my boys, how to navigate with and without the GPS unit — something every guy should know.
 Cost of entry is cheap and the return on investment is great because the more you do it, the more exercise you get, the more quality family time you create, and you and the kids get little bonuses along the way.
 This game builds confidence and awareness of your surroundings — also things all men should have.

 I want to hear from you if you are doing this game and how it is going for you.
 For me, I have a good time doing this, but I also know there are some crazy wild far out caches, and I want to hear if any of them actually tested your mettle as a guy, or if you’re using this game as tool for teaching like me.